 The following list includes sanitation products that amateur and professional makeup artists alike should have:

-- Plate and spatula (for use of cream products):
+- Plate and spatula (for using cream products);

 - Hand sanitizer.